UBC-MDS/dsci-522-group-23/README.md

 ## Dependencies

-conda: Version 23.9.0 or higher
+conda: Version 23.9.0 or higher <br>
-conda-lock: Version 2.5.7 or higher
+conda-lock: Version 2.5.7 or higher <br>
-jupyterlab: Version 4.3.1 or higher
+jupyterlab: Version 4.3.1 or higher <br>
-nb_conda_kernels: Version 2.5.1 or higher
+nb_conda_kernels: Version 2.5.1 or higher <br>
-Python and packages listed in [environment.yml](https://github.com/UBC-MDS/dsci-522-group-23/blob/main/environment.yml)
+Python and packages listed in [environment.yml](https://github.com/UBC-MDS/dsci-522-group-23/blob/main/environment.yml) <br>

+## License

+The project follows a dual licensing structure:

+- The project code is licensed under the [MIT License](https://opensource.org/license/MIT).
+See the [LICENSE.md](https://github.com/UBC-MDS/dsci-522-group-23/blob/main/LICENSE.md) file for details.<br>
+- The project report is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0) license](https://creativecommons.org/licenses/by-nc-nd/4.0/).

+If re-using or re-mixing this project, please ensure proper attribution and adherence to the terms of the respective licenses.